PeerAssets/pacli/README.md

 show current network, all subscribed decks and their card balances

+> pacli -newaddress

+generate a new address and load it into wallet

 > pacli deck -search "My little pony"

 search for deck called "My little pony"